narcisolobo/javascript-january-23/05-full-stack-mern/w3d4-belt-review/README.md

 - Your code
 - Stack Overflow
 - Official documentation
-- TA Vincent, Instructor Narciso, TAs on Discord (open a new exam room)
+- TA Vincent, Instructor Narciso

 ## Asking for Help
-- Bring laptop to an instructor
 - We can only hint, we cannot give any answers

 ## Extensions